ArtHitParade

 A legend narrates that Crocker promised a money back guarantee if one of his motorcycles was overcome by another American bike.
 History does not seem to confirm.
 It would have been somehow a bluff as technologies change quickly and Crocker's V Twin had from its debut a lesser performance than the JAP engine that equipped the Brough in England.

 Each Crocker V Twin motorcycle is assembled individually on customer order and two units are necessarily different.
 A major evolution appears in 1938 with the Big Tank option.
-When the brand ceases all operations in 1942, fewer than 100 Crocker V Twin motorcycles had been built.
+When the brand ceases all operations in 1942, less than 100 Crocker V Twin motorcycles had been built.
 The exact figure cannot be known because of inconsistencies in assigning the serial numbers but this bike is undoubtedly of great rarity.

 In 1948 at the Bonneville Salt Flats, Rollie Free was timed at 241 km/h on a modified English motorcycle made by Vincent HRD.
 This new American speed record on motorbikes is well below pre-war performances in Europe by BMW, Brough and Gilera but draws the attention to Vincent HRD's all-new Black Shadow model.